2015 Year-End Estate Planning Advisory

 Avoid the Medicare Surtax With Trust Income Tax Planning

-A trust with undistributed annual income over $12,300 will be subject to the 3.8% Medicare surtax.
+A complex, non-grantor trust with undistributed annual income over $12,300 (or $12,400 in 2016) will be subject to the 3.8% Medicare surtax.
 However, some or all of the Medicare surtax may be avoided by distributing such income directly to beneficiaries who are below the individual net investment income threshold amount for the Medicare surtax ($200,000 for single filers, $250,000 for married couples filing jointly and $125,000 for married individuals filing separately).

 Careful evaluation of beneficiaries' circumstances and tax calculations should be made to determine whether trusts should distribute or retain their income.

-You now have a total of $5.34 million ($10.68 million for a married couple) that you can gift in the aggregate during your lifetime, subject to reduction for any gifts in excess of the Annual Exclusion Amount you have previously made.
+This year you now have a total of $5.43 million ($10.86 million for a married couple) that you can gift in the aggregate during your lifetime, subject to reduction for any gifts in excess of the Annual Exclusion Amount you have previously made.
 Gifts in excess of these amounts are subject to a maximum federal gift tax rate of 40%.
 If you are a surviving spouse and your deceased spouse left you with any DSUE, you may add such unused applicable exclusion amount to your own applicable exclusion amount from gift tax.
-It is less expensive to make lifetime gifts rather than making gifts at death, because you do not pay a tax on the dollars used to pay gift tax, but you do pay estate tax on the dollars used to pay estate tax.
-In addition, you will benefit by getting any income and appreciation on the gift out of your estate.
+It is less expensive to make lifetime gifts rather than make gifts at death, because you do not pay a tax on the dollars used to pay gift tax, but you do pay estate tax on the dollars used to pay estate tax.
+In addition, you will benefit by removing any income and appreciation on the gift from your estate.

 A countervailing consideration of lifetime gifting is that the gifted assets will not get a step-up in basis upon your death (as will assets you hold at your death) and will thus generate capital gains tax if they are subsequently sold for an amount higher than their basis.
 Accordingly, the decision of whether and how to embark on a lifetime gifting strategy depends on a number of factors, including the bases of your various assets, their projected income and appreciation, the total amount of your assets, and your remaining applicable exclusion amount.
 For individuals with assets far exceeding their applicable exclusion amounts, lifetime gifting of high-basis assets generally will be recommended.
 However, individuals with total assets close to or below their applicable exclusion amounts should consider holding their assets until death in order to achieve a step-up in basis upon death while minimizing estate taxes.
 Of course, maintaining a comfortable standard of living is a factor that also must be considered.
 We are available to discuss this analysis with you in more detail.

-Note that your applicable exclusion amount will increase by $90,000 ($180,000 for a married couple) in 2015.
-Therefore, even if you use some or even all of the applicable exclusion amount available to you before the end of 2014, you may still make additional gifts in 2015 without paying any gift tax.
-Your applicable exclusion amount also will be adjusted for inflation in future years.
+Note that your applicable exclusion amount will increase by $20,000 ($40,000 for a married couple) in 2016.
+Therefore, even if you use some or even all of the applicable exclusion amount available to you before the end of 2015, you may still make additional gifts in 2016 without paying any gift tax.
+Based on current law, your applicable exclusion amount also will be adjusted for inflation in future years.

 Grantor Retained Annuity Trusts (GRATs)

 GRATs remain one of our most valuable planning tools, particularly in this time of continuing historically low interest rates.
-Because of the possibility of new legislation changing how GRATs may be structured and of rising interest rates, GRATs should be created as soon as possible.
-An important point to note is that GRATs may be structured without making a taxable gift, so even if you have used all of your applicable exclusion amount, GRATs may be used without incurring any gift tax.
+Because the President's budget proposal proposes adverse changes in how GRATs may be structured and due to rising interest rates, GRATs should be created as soon as possible.
+An important point to note is that under current law, GRATs may be structured without making a taxable gift, so even if you have used all of your applicable exclusion amount, GRATs may be used without incurring any gift tax.
 In addition, while interest rates are projected to begin rising sometime next year, they are still relatively low, which further increases the effectiveness of GRATs.

 Sales to IDGTs